How to Delete Multiple Emails in Gmail

 Keep in mind that once you delete messages from your Trash folder, they cannot be recovered, so make sure that you only delete messages that you no longer need before emptying your Trash folder.

-You've just learned how to delete multiple emails in Gmail!
+You've just learned how to remove multiple emails from Gmail by selecting them individually!
 This should save you a lot of time if you're dealing with a cluttered inbox.
 But if you’re suffering from an inbox of thousands of messages, 50 emails at a time is going to take a while.
-Want to delete more?
+Want to know how to delete multiple emails at once in Gmail?
 Use filters!

 The quickest way to delete a lot of emails at once is to use Gmail's search function to find all the messages you want to get rid of.